maliput/maliput_documentation/docs/overview.rst

 `maliput` provides an architecture that allows users to customize certain systems implementations in an easy and effective way.
 `maliput`'s clients may opt to use the plugin architecture to load at runtime specific backends.
-That simplifies the linkage process and reduces the number of compile time dependencies.
+That simplifies and unifies the linkage process and reduces the number of compile time dependencies.

 For further information refer to `Maliput Plugin Architecture <from_doxygen/html/deps/maliput/html/maliput_plugin_architecture.html>`_ page.